paulopperman/cuuv/README.md

 procedures for simulating specific components and setting up the environment are included as separate `*.nls` code files.

+The `Mission Profile.ipynb` file is used to develop mission profile patch data to be loaded into the netlogo simulation.

 # References
 *Cite applicable references for software or models*